dev-family/admiral/examples/express-server/README.md

 4. **Install dependencies for Admiral.**

-    Navigate into the example’s directory and install it’s dependencies.
+    Navigate into the example’s directory and install its dependencies.

     ```shell
     cd admiral